OpenZeppelin/defender-client/packages/deploy/README.md

 There are a number of optional fields, these include:

-- `senderAddress` - The address you wish to create the Gnosis proposal with
 - `proxyAdminAddress` - The Proxy Admin address in case you are upgrading with a transparent proxy
 - `newImplementationABI` - The ABI of the new implementation address.
 This will be required if the implementation contract does not exist in the OpenZeppelin Platform.
 - `approvalProcessId` - The approval process ID in case you wish to override the default global approval process
+- `senderAddress` - The address you wish to create the Gnosis proposal with.
+When creating an upgrade proposal, we provide you with an external link to the Gnosis Safe UI.
+This will lead you to a proposal ready to be signed.
+This proposal will contain information about what upgrade to execute, as well as who initiated the proposal.
+The `senderAddress` property lets you customise define which address this is.

 Below is an example of a contract upgrade request which responds with a `UpgradeContractResponse`